Rickaym/TTS-papers/README.md

 <details>
 <summary> Semi-supervised Learning for Multi-speaker Text-to-speech Synthesis Using Discrete Speech Representation: http://arxiv.org/abs/2005.08024 </summary>

-   - Train a multi-speaker TTS model with only an hour long paired data (text-to-voice alignment) and more unpaired (only voide) data.
+   - Train a multi-speaker TTS model with only an hour long paired data (text-to-voice alignment) and more unpaired (only voice) data.
-   - It learns a code book with each code word corresponds to a single phoneme.
+   - It learns a code book with each code word corresponding to a single phoneme.
    - The code-book is aligned to phonemes using the paired data and CTC algorithm.
    - This code book functions like a proxy to implicitly estimate the phoneme sequence of the unpaired data.
    - They stack Tacotron2 model on top to perform TTS using the code word embeddings generated by the initial part of the model.